mayralgr/questions-answers/questions/elasticsearch.md

 ### What happen when add or substract a replica in number of replicas?

- The replicas can be dynamically change, if added, a new replica of the index is created.
+ The replicas can be dynamically changed.
+If added, a new replica of the index is created.
- When a replica is substracted it is just deleted without any harm to the primary shards.
+ When a replica is substracted, it is just deleted without any harm to the primary shard.